Ludwik Hirszfeld: Life

 As a physician in the Allied Army of the Orient, together with his wife, he tested over 8000 individuals from at least 16 different ethnic groups, and found that the frequency of blood groups differed depending on the ethnic background; group A was more common among people from Western Europe (English 46% A, 10% B), while B was more common among Asians (Indian 27% A, 47% B).
 Their report was accepted by The Lancet and published in 1919, and it was the first paper showing that blood group frequencies differ between populations.

 In 1914, together with R. Klinger, Hirszfeld developed a serodiagnostic reaction test for syphilis, which did not, however, replace the Wasserman test introduced in 1906.
-His studies of goiter in Swiss endemic regions brought him into sharp disagreement with Eugen Bircher over the theory—today widely confirmed—that endemic goitres are caused by iodine deficiency in water and food, in opposition to the hydrotelluric theory.
+His studies of goiter in Swiss endemic regions brought him into sharp disagreement with Eugen Bircher.
+Hirszfeld was a proponent of the today widely confirmed theory — that endemic goitres are caused by iodine deficiency in water and food, in opposition to the hydrotelluric theory, to which Bircher was partial to.

 After the end of the war Hirszfeld and his wife returned to Warsaw, where he established a serum institute modeled after the Ehrlich Institute for Experimental Therapy in Frankfurt.
 He soon became the deputy director and scientific head of the State Hygiene Institute in Warsaw and, in 1924, professor there.
-He involved in studies how ABO blood group incompatibility between mother and foetus may cause damage to the foetus or newborn.
+He was involved in studies how ABO blood group incompatibility between mother and foetus may cause damage to the foetus or newborn.
 It seems that he was the first to propose that serologic incompatibility between mother and foetus may lead to abortion or fetal or neonatal disease.
 In 1931 he was named full professor at the University of Warsaw and served on many international boards.
 After the occupation of Poland by the German Army Hirszfeld was dismissed as a "non-Aryan" from the Hygiene Institute but, through the protection of friends, managed to do further scientific work at home until February 1941; it was, however, almost impossible for him to publish.